 NoSQL solutions are especially suitable when the advantages of these databases are a main component of the application.
 The most important factors in such projects are usually that one does not have a uniform data schema, a very large amount of data is expected that one wants to distribute across different systems and data must be processed very quickly.
 In such cases, one also accepts a short-term inconsistency of the information.

 A classic example of this is web movement data, which is all the information we collect about a user who is on our website.
-On an established site, a lot of data can accumulate very quickly in a short period of time, especially if we want to track the user’s actions in a very granular way.
+On an established site, a lot of data can accumulate very quickly in a short period, especially if we want to track the user’s actions in a very granular way.
 At the same time, we have a large and flexible data structure with logins, visits to different pages, and many buttons that can potentially be clicked.
 In this case, it makes sense to use a graph database, where we can track this movement pattern very well across the edges.

 How to find the right NoSQL Database?